Are Decoder-Only Large Language Models the Silver Bullet for Code Search?: RQ3: Improvement Analysis

 \subsection{Query and Code Length}

-We explored whether different model architectures influence a model's preference between queries and code.
-We analyzed this from two perspectives: the length of the query and code, and cases where the models match exactly on queries, i.e., top-1 ground truth hitting.
-We examined \unixcoder and CodeGemma after CSN fine-tuning, referring to them as \unixcoder and CodeGemma.
+We \revRtwo{explore} whether different model architectures influence a model's preference between queries and code.
+We \revRtwo{analyze} this from two perspectives: the length of the query and code, and cases where the models match exactly on queries, i.e., top-1 ground truth hitting.
+We \revRtwo{examine} \unixcoder and CodeGemma after CSN fine-tuning, referring to them as \unixcoder and CodeGemma.

 Some previous works have suggested that the past poor performance of decoder-only models in query results is due to the high-dimensional vector outputs causing curse of dimensionality which means that the data becomes sparse, making it difficult for the model to learn meaningful patterns \cite{mann2020language}.
-This led us to investigate the token length of queries and code encoded by the models.
-We analyzed the query accuracy of \unixcoder and CodeGemma tokens in different length intervals.
+This \revRtwo{leads} us to investigate the token length of queries and code encoded by the models.
+We \revRtwo{analyze} the query accuracy of \unixcoder and CodeGemma tokens in different length intervals.
 As shown in Fig \ref{fig:len_impact_of_query_length}, both models perform poorly on ultra-short queries (queries with fewer than 10 tokens), but CodeGemma performs better on longer queries.
 This suggests that the larger size of the decoder-only model may lead to a better understanding of long queries.

-We analyzed the difference in perfectly matching queries between \unixcoder and CodeGemma, finding that 36\% of the results matched perfectly only in CodeGemma.
+We \revRtwo{analyze} the difference in perfectly matching queries between \unixcoder and CodeGemma, finding that 36\% of the results matched perfectly only in CodeGemma.

-However, this alone does not indicate a bias.
-We further analyzed the results in \unixcoder for these queries that only match perfectly in CodeGemma.
-Fig \ref{fig:CodeGemma_Uni_rank} shows that the matching code often ranks second in the corresponding query in \unixcoder.
+However, this alone does not indicate bias.
+We further \revRtwo{analyze} the results in \unixcoder for these queries that only match perfectly in CodeGemma.
+Fig. \ref{fig:CodeGemma_Uni_rank} shows that the matching code often ranks second in the corresponding query in \unixcoder.
 In fact, 82\% of queries that match perfectly only in CodeGemma rank within the top 10 for the corresponding query in \unixcoder.
-This indicates that while the performance of decoder-only models is better than that of encoder-decoder models, there is no inherent ``preference" in the embedding vector.
+This indicates that while the performance of decoder-only models is better than that of \revRtwo{Encoder-only} models, there is no inherent ``preference" in the embedding vector.
 The improvement is more about the model's enhanced understanding of code and search.